 One by Wacom vs Intuos – Which One to Choose?

-I’ll cover the specific differences between these Wacom tablets further down this article, but let’s start with the ideal use case for each tablet.
+I’ll cover the specific differences between the One by Wacom vs Intuos Small further down this article, but let’s start with the ideal use case for each tablet.

 Best Drawing Tablet for Students & Those on a Strict Budget